alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)

-* DoHex components are side effect free Single thread per request or event loop thread models can be used with DoHex architecture.
+* Single thread per request or event loop thread models can be used with DoHex architecture.

 * DoHex only expects polymorphic behavior from a programming language.
 Hence we can use Java, JavaScript, C++, C#; or modern languages that don't have direct support for OO like Rust and Go or old structural programming languages like C.